 Integrating sUAS into the airspace is fairly easy, fly below 400 feet and stay away from airports.
 These two things alone will eliminate 95% or more of possible drone to airplane collisions.
-But a passenger drone, being an aircraft, will need to operate in the upper airspace.
+However, a passenger drone, being an aircraft, will need to operate in the upper airspace.
 This is where those extra radios and sensors come into play.

 Enough theory of the difficulties manufacturers face putting passenger drones into the sky, let’s see who’s playing the game.

 We attended a presentation by Airbus earlier this year, they are building one and two passenger drones now and testing them in my home state.
 The Vahana drones are being built by a break-off group from the main company, utilizing the best that Airbus has to offer in terms of experience, tools and materials.

 We were given no expected timeframe to see these drones in action, but they were insistent that they will be able to get you across town for nearly the same price as a taxi on the ground.
 Utilizing existing aircraft infrastructure, these drones will not show up on your doorstep.
 Head on down to the local hospital or similar helipad and soar away to a helipad near your destination.